The Song of the Libelungs

 We don't mean anything anymore!
 Know it!
 We are no more!

-When he got tired and looked around to ascertain his work, because it seemed to him that he would have made a visible slope in the sea of life by trampling, he discovered that he had no idea where he had trodden and where he had not.
+When he got tired and looked around to ascertain his work, because it seemed to him that he would have made a visible slope in the sea of life by trampling, he discovered that he had no idea where he had stepped and where he had not.
 The place of the crushed ones was immediately taken by others, rushing out of the dust.
 The dust itself swelled and each particle was a larva.
 If you pushed aside the ones above, the ones below, which were patiently waiting their turn, began to develop rapidly, reaching the last platoon in a few minutes, taking out their pink and fragile hands of lustful infants from their metal shell.

 5.